-One aspect of pet food that many dog owners find mystifying is regulation.
+One aspect of pet food that many dog owners have questions about is regulation: who is responsible for monitoring the safety and nutritional accuracy of pet food products?
 Some pet owners and stores believe that AAFCO, The Association of American Feed Control Officials is responsible for approving pet foods but in fact this isn’t the case.
 Here are a few facts and examples of what AAFCO does and does not do, to help clarify the situation.

 AAFCO Does not Regulate Feeds or Pet Products

 The FDA (Food and Drug Administration) is responsible for regulating pet foods.
 The FDA monitors food branding to make certain that labels are not misleading, and that the manufacturer is recorded on the label.
 Pet food processing plants may also be inspected by the FDA although many manufacturers will voluntarily recall their products before FDA involvement to limit the bad press that might accompany any deaths or illness from tainted products.

 AAFCO is a Private Organization, Not a Government Regulatory Agency